2nd Annual Yellow Fever Independent Film Festival

 One of this writer’s personal favourite moments from the festival came with the screening of Marcus Koch’s broodingly dark drama Fell, a psychological character study following the tormented Bill as he descends further into depression and psychosis after a painful break-up.
 Fell is a challenging and relentless exploration of psychological turmoil, the fragility of the human mind and a startling depiction of tragic mental breakdown that echoes Polanski’s Repulsion.
 Equally harrowing was moody US drama Absence (another world premiere), in which the lives of three lost and restless souls collide violently in an intense and gripping drama about a kidnap plot, gone awry.
 Very fucking awry.
 Told from three separate points of view, it unfolds in three vignettes which tie together a larger storyline, culminating in an unforgettable and devastating climax.
 Also receiving its world premiere was Rhineland, the gutsy character driven tale of a struggling young soldier whose only guides as he comes to terms with the brutality of war during the final bloody months of WWII, are a disillusioned lieutenant and a bitter sergeant.
 Rhineland is an ambitious, gripping and effectively realised exploration of the futility and horror of war.

 here), How to Survive A Zombie Apocalypse is a hilarious one stop shop to the world of zombie survival techniques.
 Aided by a dedicated team of specialists from the School of Survival, attendees learned everything they needed to know when coping with the undead as they rise from their graves and begin eating their way through the world’s population.
 Unfortunately, this writer discovered – much to his chagrin – that he wouldn’t last NEARLY as long as he initially believed he would in the aforementioned zombie apocalypse.
 Damn my indecisiveness - damn it in the face!
-Hey, at least I’ll outlive the vegans…
+Hey, at least I’ll outlive a couple of vegans…

 Yellow Fever Productions and click here to support independent film makers.